Nexmo/nexmo-developer/_tutorials/client-sdk-android-set-up-push-notifications.md

 # How to Set Up Nexmo Push Notifications on Android

-On incoming events, such as when a user receives a new message, or an incoming call, the user often expects to receive a push notification, if the app isn't active.
+On incoming events, such as when a user receives a new message, or an incoming call, the user often expects to receive a push notification, if the app is not active.

-This tutorial will explain how to configure your Android app to receive push notifications from Nexmo Client SDK.
+This tutorial explains how to configure your Android app to receive push notifications from Nexmo Client SDK.

 ## Set up Firebase project for your app